davinomjr/davinomjr.github.io/index.md

                         <div class="col-md-6">
                             <img src="/assets/images/iot-security-app.jpeg" class="centered-img w-220 h-220" alt="iot android image" />
                             <h4>
-                                We did a comprehensive analysis of IoT apps responsible for controlling the Top 100 best-selling IoT devices on the Amazon website to verify whether these apps contained potential vulnerabilities in terms of security and privacy.
-To our surprise, we found that most of these apps indeed could be leveraged to create attacks and exploit the smart devices*.
+                                We did a comprehensive analysis of mobile apps responsible for controlling the Top 100 best-selling IoT devices on Amazon to assess whether those apps contained potential vulnerabilities in terms of security and privacy.
+To our surprise, we found that most of these apps could be leveraged to create attacks and exploit the smart devices*.
                             </h4>
                             <p class="footnote">